Bipolar Disorder Symptoms and Signs

 If a person with bipolar disorder has a dual diagnosis for substance abuse, integrated treatment services that address both conditions are absolutely vital to their long-term wellness.

-The symptoms of bipolar disorder are consistent with a significant mental illness.
+Bipolar disorder symptoms are consistent with a significant mental illness.
 Thankfully, the prognosis for most bipolar sufferers who receive treatment is excellent, and a patient, dedicated approach to recovery can yield immense rewards in the long run.